spotinst/help/src/docs/kb/_faqs-for-review.md

 An [Elastigroup may have Equal AZ Distribution](https://docs.spot.io/elastigroup/features/core-features/equal-az-instance-distribution-orientation?id=equal-az-instance-distribution-orientation) set for cluster orientation, but the system sometimes prioritizes a certain availability zone to maintain equal distribution.
 When no spot instances are available, an on-demand instance spins up in the relevant availability zone.

-An on-demand instance may not start, for example, if it hits an AWS instance type limit.
-This is like an on-demand instance that didn’t launch successfully and was replaced with spot instances in a different market.

  </div>

  </details>